 Viewed Information and Adjustability

-Among all these functions, the biggest differences are in the displayed information.
+The biggest difference between all these functions is in the information displayed.
 Climber and Summit are my favorites because they show the most information (gradient, estimated time to finish, remaining elevation, and more).

 Since ClimbPro takes up 2/3 of the screen with the map and gradient, there isn’t much space left for additional information.
 I wanted to change this layout but without success.
 The only possibility is to change the two bottom data fields.

-With Climber, I couldn’t find an option to modify the data fields, but it’s the only function that allows displaying across a portion or the entire screen.
-It also overlays any data page, but you can hide it by pulling the tab down.
+With Climber, I couldn’t find an option to modify the data fields, but it’s the only function that allows displaying across a portion of the screen or the entire screen.
+It overlays any data page, but you can hide it by pulling the tab down.

 Wahoo Summit is traditionally the most customizable, and you can set up almost any data field.
-In my opinion, it provides the most useful information, with just a few minor details missing (remaining average gradient), which could certainly be added through an update.
+In my opinion, it provides the most useful information, with just a few minor details missing (remaining average gradient), which could certainly be added via firmware update.

 ClimbPro vs. Climber vs. Summit: Accuracy